 Provides funds for the Celebration, which showcases world-class work by professional musicians, dancers, poets, writers, visual artists, and scholars collaborating with talented Grand Valley students.

-Help support a full day regional conference for K-16 science teachers, which features a plenary speaker who addresses current issues in science education and break-out sessions on teaching strategies, best practices, content updates, curriculum materials, and technology tools
+Supports a regional conference on current issues in science education, teaching strategies, best practices, content updates, curriculum materials, and technology tools for K-12 science teachers.

 Supports programming, research, and publications.